 As you continue exploring, stop by the Albert 1st Garden, where beautiful landscapes and flower arrangements provide a peaceful contrast to the bustling promenade.
 It’s an excellent spot to take a leisurely stroll or enjoy a picnic amid the greenery.
 The centerpiece fountain offers marvelous photo opportunities against the backdrop of the gentle Mediterranean waves.

-Ultimately, exploring the Promenade des Anglais is a highlight of your Nice itinerary.
+Ultimately, exploring the Promenade des Anglais is a highlight of any list of things to do in Nice.
 The seamless blend of natural beauty, cultural richness, and local life makes this promenade a quintessential part of your trip.
-For further inspiration on experiencing Nice, check out our full Nice Itinerary for 3 Days, or if you're planning to stay longer, explore our Nice Itinerary for 5 Days for more captivating experiences.
+For more coastal inspiration, see our guide to the best beaches in Nice, or browse the top viewpoints in Nice for photos to plan your sunset stops.

 Unveiling the Charm of Nice's Old Town